 - For tax or steady income reasons, Joe prefers to sell with owner financing and collect monthly payments

 Joe and Barb agree to a sales price of $200,000, and Barb will put in a $20,000 down payment.
 An attorney prepares a note for $180,000 ($200,000 minus $20,000).
 The parties have agreed that Barb will make monthly payments over 15 years at an interest rate of 4%.
-By using a calculator, we can figure out that her payments will be $1331.44 each month to Joe.
-The attorney incorporates all of that information in to the note document, in addition to other items like due dates of payments and what happens in case of a default.
+By using a calculator, we can figure out the owner finance calculations and that her payments will be $1331.44 each month to Joe.
+The attorney incorporates all of that information in to the promissory note document and rest of the owner finance contract, including other items like due dates of payments and what happens in case of a default.
 Barb signs the note.

 When creating the note, it is important that the monthly payment be affordable to Barb to minimize the risk of default.
 Equally important is that Joe is protected in the transaction and feels like he has a strong note.
 In addition to receiving a nice down payment, he makes sure that the interest rate is at or above market rates and that he is likely to be around for the full term of the note.
 That protects him in the future and will also give him a better price if he decides to sell the note and purchase money mortgage in the future.
 The attorney or an accountant makes sure that the note note is legal under the Dodd-Frank Act and the SAFE Act if the property is residential.